Case Studies

 The challenge

-We jointly exec produced the game.
-This included conducting multiple rounds of testing with preschoolers and parents during production.
-We adopted an iterative approach which shaped the game into a well tested and fun product.How we added value
+As exec producers of the game, we prioritised conducting multiple rounds of testing with pre-schoolers and parents during production.
+Our iterative approach shaped the game into a well-tested and fun product.How we added value

-Used our expertise to create an interactive experience with minigames and songs at its heart.
+We used our expertise to create an interactive experience with minigames and songs at its heart that was true to the brand, playable by children aged 2 and up, using touch screen on the Switch alongside joycons.

 -